tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04a_realize_design.md

   * getRandomNr: this will generate a random number
   * getWord: will fetch the word from the database
 ![Word picker][design2]

 ## Flowchart create word database [issue 20]
 * Flowchart was made with drawio
 ![Word picker][design3]

+## Making sure no requirement has been forgotten
+* I reviewed the requirements again
+* I added a column "Implemented by" where I wrote how (or where) each requirement would be fulfilled

 ## Design testcases [issue 7] & [issue 8]
-* I review the requirements that I made for the application
+* I reviewed the requirements that I made for the application (again)
 * based on the review I identified 3 testcases that could be used to test that the requirements had been implemented
 ![test Matrix][design4]